 1. Muhammad Ali of Louisville.
 Before he was The Greatest, and even before he was Muhammad Ali, when he was still Cassius Clay, his big talk earned him the nickname "the Louisville Lip."
 He lived long enough to establish the Muhammad Ali Center in downtown Louisville -- ironically, 2 blocks from an art museum named Frazier.
 (No word on whether either of them is run by someone whose title is "Foreman.")

 The only excuse not to put Ali at Number 1 is if you don't believe that boxing is a "sport."
 If it is, then he might be Number 1 among all States.
-Granted, he only played 1 sport (although he was interested in all of them); and, given his physique and his ambition, he probably could have played at least 1 more at the professional level had he so desired.
+Granted, he only played 1 sport (although he was interested in all of them, particularly basketball, given that he was from Kentucky); and, given his physique and his ambition, he probably could have played at least 1 more at the professional level had he so desired.
 But he only tried 1.
 (He liked golf, but wasn't very good at it, and that's not a sport.)

-But, at that sport, even if he wasn't actually (in lower-case letters) the greatest of all time, he was, at the very least, 1 of the top 3 heavyweights ever, along with Joe Louis and Rocky Marciano.
+But, at the sport that he tried, even if he wasn't actually (in lower-case letters) the greatest of all time, he was, at the very least, 1 of the top 3 heavyweights ever, along with Joe Louis and Rocky Marciano.
 But his talent, the force of his personality, and the times that shaped him, and which he helped to shape right back, are what made him The Greatest Of All Time.

 "Fool, I told you I was The Greatest!"